Super Bowl commercials: Cost

 As the 2018 Winter Olympics marked the first time since 1992 that the Winter Olympics and Super Bowl were shown by the same network in a single year, NBC offered advertisers the opportunity to purchase packages of time for their ads covering both Super Bowl LII and the Olympics.
 NBC stated that doing so would allow advertisers to amortize their expenses through additional airplay during the Olympics.
 To prevent the 2022 Winter Olympics from cannibalizing advertising revenue and viewership for Super Bowl LVI, CBS agreed to exchange the game to NBC for Super Bowl LV in 2021.
-NBC subsequently charged between $6.5 and 7 million for a 30-second commercial.
+NBC subsequently charged between $6.5 and 7 million for a 30-second commercial, with Fox and CBS holding steady for 2023 and 2024 respectively.
+The average price was $8 million on Fox in 2025.

 The high cost of purchasing advertising time, on top of the cost of producing the commercial itself, has led to concerns by marketers that the increased sales that can result from a Super Bowl commercial do not recoup the cost of buying the ad time.
 In the early 2010s, advertisers such as Dr. Pepper Snapple Group, General Motors, and Pepsi chose to skip the Super Bowl due to the high costs of advertising—although Pepsi would return in 2013, followed by GM in 2014.
 As a lower-cost alternative, some advertisers have elected to purchase advertising time during the games' extended pre-game shows (which, during Super Bowl XLVIII, ranged from $100,000 to $2 million), or from individual network affiliates that are broadcasting it.

+With the introduction of simulcasting across multiple networks for Super Bowl LVIII, CBS simulcast most of the game's commercials on its Nickelodeon children's simulcast of the game.
+As some of the advertisers involved adult-only products such as beer and gambling, Nickelodeon sold separate advertisements as replacements, each selling for up to $300,000 per advertisement, compared to $8,000,000 per advertisement for the main broadcast.
+The Hollywood Reporter said that the cost (including production and talent) is from a minimum $10 or $12 million to over $20 million for an advertisement.
+Celebrities including Glen Powell, Catherine O'Hara, Matt Damon, Billy Crystal, Meg Ryan, Willem Dafoe, David Beckham, Seal, and Matthew McConaughey were paid $3 to $5 to appear in ads.
+Cameo appearances made by Sydney Sweeney, Charli XCX, Kevin Bacon, and Greta Gerwig earned them a lower rate.